altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - I'm interested in programming languages, compilers, package managers and many other things...
+ - Among other things, I'm interested in programming languages, compilers, Machine Learning, Numerical Simulation (FEM-based)...
+ - I have an amazing wife and two cats

 ## 👨‍🔬 Science